Hearing Aid Technology Levels & Features

 Automatic directional microphones

-This is feature just automates the directional microphones completely, it allows the processor to select how it will use the directional microphones according to the sound situation you are in.
-In a quiet situation they will operate in an omni-directional mode (taking in sound from all around) and directional mode or adaptive directional mode if available, when a noise source is introduced.
+This feature just automates the directional microphones completely, it allows the processor to select how it will use the directional microphones according to the sound situation you are in.
+In a quiet situation, they will operate in an omnidirectional mode (taking in sound from all around) and directional mode or adaptive directional mode if available when a noise source is introduced.